White Rock Christian Academy

 White Rock Christian Academy (WRCA) is a Pre-K to Grade 12 Christian private school in South Surrey, British Columbia, Canada.
-WRCA states its core purpose is to "inspire and cultivate citizens of Godly character who transform their world for Christ".
+WRCA states its core purpose is to "inspire and cultivate citizens of Godly character who transformed their world for Christ".

 History

 White Rock Christian Academy opened its gates in November 1981 using Accelerated Christian Education (ACE) as its core curriculum.
 In September 1991 the curriculum was changed from ACE to a B.C.-approved curriculum taught from a distinctly Christian perspective.
 WRCA has developed over the years into a Ministry of Education-certified institute with a quickly growing enrollment of international students from Preschool all the way to Grade 12.
 As of September 2020, enrollment is over 569 students with over 66 faculty members and support staff.
 The Junior school has two and a half classes per class, ranging from 18 to 24 students per class.
-Today, the school offers the Baccalaureate International program to all students.
+Today, the school offers the International Baccalaureate program for all students.

 Facilities

-The school has three main buildings, including Preschool to Grade 12, a gravel field, gymnasium, art room, music rooms, science labs and administrative offices.
+The school has three main buildings, including Preschool to Grade 12, a gravel field, gymnasium, the art room, music rooms, science labs and administrative offices.
 Currently the campus is undergoing redevelopment funded by private donations, largely from parents and financing from a Canadian Bank.